 The most famous sight of Aegina is the temple of Athena Aphaia, a well-preserved ancient structure in the centre of the island.
 This temple was built in the 5th century B.C. in Doric style.

 The most popular beach resorts of Aegina are Agia Marina and Souvala.
 Both located on the northern side, they have many accommodation options close by and their beaches are clean and organized.
 Their relaxing vibe attracts a lot of tourists every year.

 There are very regular ferries from Piraeus to Aegina.
 A normal ferry covers the route in 1 hour, while a hydrofoil in 40 min.
 The way back, from Aegina to Piraeus, lasts the same.
-These vessels also connect Aegina to Poros, Agistri and Methana.
+Particularly ferries from Aegina go to Piraeus, Agistri, Methana and Poros.